How can I get a copy of my application?

 What kind of photo meets the requirements for the application?

-The passport photo must be 2 x 2 photo headshot, facing forward against a light colored backdrop which must be saved in .jpg format and have a dpi between 600×600 and 1200×1200.
+The photo must be 2 x 2 photo headshot, facing forward against a light colored backdrop which must be saved in .jpg format.
+It is similar to a passport-type photo.
 DO NOT SCAN YOUR ACTUAL PASSPORT OR TAKE A PICTURE OF YOUR PASSPORT OR PASSPORT PICTURE!
 If you are scanning a photo to save as a .jpg, please make sure that it is cropped to the 2×2 headshot.

 May I use my school email address as my Synergy login?